 Oxycodone, an opioid, poses a severe addiction risk since it can give you a powerful sense of euphoria which you will want to repeat.
-While a prescription drug, the wide availability of this relative of morphine and heroin — both legally and illegally — make this potent pain-killer a popular target of abuse and a very difficult addiction to conquer, especially on one’s own.
+While a prescription drug, the wide availability of this relative of morphine and heroin — both legally and illegally — make this potent pain-killer a popular target of abuse and very difficult addiction to conquer, especially on one’s own.

 Recent studies show that opioids including oxycodone account for nearly two million cases of prescription abuse in the United States alone, with one in four Americans potentially exhibiting signs of addiction.
-The life-threatening results of abuse, addiction and unsupervised detox make a clinical approach to separation from this drug highly necessary.
+The life-threatening results of abuse, addiction, and unsupervised detox make a clinical approach to separation from this drug highly necessary.

 Symptoms of Oxycodone Abuse

 In addition to the beneficial pain-killing effects for which doctors prescribe it, many life-threatening side effects accompany the illegal use of oxycodone.

 - irritability, being easily frustrated

 - negative impact on sleep, and mixed sleep and consciousness

 Long-term abuse of oxycodone can cause even greater threats to your health, including adverse changes to your personality and sex life.